glapointe7/HousePrices/Analysis.md

 ## Methodology
-In this document, we start by exploring the dataset and build the data story behind it.
+In this document, we start by cleaning and exploring the dataset to build the data story behind it.
 This will give us important insights which will answer our questions on this dataset.
 The next step is to proceed to feature engineering which consists to create, remove or replace features regarding insights we got when exploring the dataset.
-Then, we will peoceed to a features selection to know which features are strongly correlated to the outcome.
 We will ensure our new dataset is a valid input for each of our prediction models.
 We will fine-tune the model's parameters by cross-validating the model with the train set to get the optimal parameters.
 After applying our model to the test set, we will visualize the predictions calculated and explain the results.
-Finally, we will give our recommandations to fulfill the objective of this project.
+Finally, we will conclude on most useful features to fulfill the business objective of this project.

 ## Loading Dataset